valentinhofmann/dialect-prejudice/README.md

 ## Overview

 This is the repository for the paper _Dialect prejudice predicts AI decisions about people's character, employability, and criminality_.
 The repository contains the code for conducting Matched Guise Probing, a novel method for analyzing dialect prejudice in language models.
-Furthermore, the repository contains a demo illustrating how to use the code as well as scripts and notebooks that can be used to replicate the experiments and analyses from the paper.
+Furthermore, the repository contains a demo illustrating how to use the code as well as scripts and notebooks for replicating the experiments and analyses from the paper.

 ## Setup